mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

   (The Monitor provides a "request refresh" feature for this purpose, see `multi-threaded or asynchronous monitoring`_.)

-  The client SHOULD clear its connection pool for the old primary, too: the connections are all bad because the old primary has closed its sockets.
+  If the old primary server version is 4.0 or earlier, the client SHOULD clear its connection pool for the old primary, too: the connections are all bad because the old primary has closed its sockets.
+  If the old primary server version is 4.2 or newer, the client SHOULD NOT clear its connection pool for the old primary.

   See `replica set monitoring with and without a primary`_.